jtwool/superdead-rules/src/3_powers.md

 - Activation: you must activate the power before using it
 - Charge Up: you must charge up the power before using it
 - Dependency: you must wait for something to happen before you can use the power
+- Linked: you must use another power to use this one
 - Utility Belts / Super Suits: you are dependent on items or equipment
+- Vulnerability / Weakness: you are particularly susceptible to something

 Power drawbacks can be **minor** (+1) or **major** (+2).